Addu City: Football

 Football is deeply embedded in the culture of Addu City, with a proud legacy stretching back to the 1960s.
-The sport has not only been the heart of local recreation but has also produced some of the nation’s most talented footballers and futsal players, many of whom have represented the Maldives at national and international levels.
+The sport has not only been the heart of local recreation but has also produced some of the nation's most talented footballers and futsal players, many of whom have represented at the Maldives at national and international levels.

 Early Beginnings

 Football in Addu began gaining momentum during the 1960s, particularly with the emergence of the legendary DNC Football Team.
-Known for their dominance and flair, the team became a symbol of pride for southern Maldives.
+Known for their dominance and flair, the team became a symbol of pride for the southern Maldives.
 Among its most iconic figures were: